-If you see clause 260, it is expressly and especially the associates of managing directors will be elected only by a special resolution.
-At present, Sir, the managing agents are nominating their persons, and the charge was made yesterday that they no longer exist, because the special resolution will require 75 per cent, of the members voting.
-And that will not be forthcoming in the case of nominees of the managing agents, because the shareholders will immediately say, "We shall not give our approval to such and such nominee, unless you take one man whom we recommend.
-And thus, there will be a compromise.
-I, therefore, say.
-Sir, that this provision to the effect that the associates of managing agents will be elected only by a special resolution is a welcome feature, and makes the board quite independent.
-And it meets partly the demand for proportional representation.
-After all, what is proportional representation?
-It is giving seats on the board, according to the share-holding.
+If you see clause 260, it is expressly mentioned therein that certain persons. and especially the associates of managing directors will be elected only by a special resolution.
+At present, Sir, the managing agents are nominating their persons, and the charge was made yesterday that they are a packed house, and that charge will no longer exist, because the special resolution will require 75 per cent. of the members voting.
+And that will not be forthcoming in the case of nominees of the managing agents, because shareholders will immediately say, "We shall not give our approval to such and such nominee, unless you take one man whom we recommend."
+And thus, there will be a compromise, 1, therefore, say.
+Sir, that this provasion to the effect that the associates of managing agents will be elected by a special resolution is а only welcome feature, and makes the board independent.
+And it demand for proportional partly the representation.
+After all, what is representation? proportional Ιt giving seats on the board, according to the share-holding.
 It is, of course, a little cumbersome, and at present in our country, it is not very wise to adopt it straightway.
-Therefore, Sir, we find that this provision about special resolution is a very salutary provision.
+Therefore, Sir, find that this provision about special resolution is a very salutary provision.
 This Bill gives enormous powers to the shareholders, because they will be in a position to assert their rights in a full manner.
-And I will not be surprised if about 50 shareholders' associations are built up in this country in order to bring to book the managing agents for all their actions in the general meeting.
+And I will not be surprised if about 50 share-.holders' associations are built up in this country in order to bring to book agents for all their the managing actions in the general meeting.
 And the general meetings which will now be convened will last more than three hours or so.
-They are now held only for ten minutes or fifteen minutes, because the shareholders know that they have got no voice in those meetings.
+They are now held only minutes or fifteen minutes, for ten because the shareholders know that they have got no voice in those meetings.
 But according to the Bill now before us, the shareholders will have an effective voice.

 Then, Sir, if you look to clauses 296, 294, 330, 356, 360 and 372, you will find that the powers of the managing agents are considerably curtailed.
-It is said that no loans will be given by the managing agents, and no loans shall be taken by the directors, and no contracts will be entered into with the managing agency associates without the consent of the board of directors.
-And further, Sir, no place of profit will be enjoyed by the managing agents, associates or their relatives, unless by a special resolution.
-Therefore, you will find that all the powers by which the managing agents could have an indirect benefit, have now been conferred on the shareholders by this Bill.
-I say, Sir, that we have now got quite a new managing agency system, and we should accord our full agreement to it.
+It is said that no loans will be given by the managing agents, and no loans shall be taken by the directors, and no contracts will be entered with the managing agency associates without the consent of the board of directors.
+And further, Sir, no place of profit will be enjoyed by the managing agents, associates their relatives, unless by a resolution.
+Therefore, you will find that all the powers by which the managing agents could have indirect benefit, have now been conferred on the shareholders by Bill.
+I say, Sir, that we have now got quite a new managing agency system, and we should accord our ful! agreement to it.
 It is no use asking for its abolition.
-I think, instead of abolishaltogether, we must try to improve it and put it in a new form.
+I think, instead of abolishing it altogether, we must try to improve it and put it in a new form.